kobe1104/Corgi-gram/docs/notes.md

 <!-- questions -->
 1. User photos are not showing on heroku, (mixed content error).
 2. how to include author username in comment?

+Likes:
+  need to add current user likes to database.